-This program operates on an open-entry, open-exit basis.
-Students Employment of dental assistants is projected to grow 19 percent
+Employment of dental assistants is projected to grow 19 percent from 2016 to 2026

 HEALTH SCIENCE MEDICAL ASSISTANT

 The objective of the Medical Assisting program is to provide quality education and training in order to prepare students for employment as medical assistants.
 The program also strives to meet the de-mands of the changing Health Care Industry.
 This program offers a sequence of courses that provides coherent and rigorous content aligned with challenging academic standards and relevant technical knowledge and skills needed to prepare for further education and careers in the Health Science career cluster; provides technical skill proficiency, and includes competencybased applied learning that contributes to the academic knowledge, higherorder reasoning and problem-solving skills, work attitudes, general employability skills, technical skills, and occupation-specific skills, and knowledge of all aspects of Health Science career cluster.